bryce/onlinecalculatortest/CalcTestPlan.md

 The following are requirements that not specifically listed in any of the application pages.

 Normally these requirements would be discussed with the product and development teams in order to understand the business cases for each.
-For this assignment we will have to make some assumptions about the functionality/scope in leiu of having those discussions.
+For this assignment we will have to make some assumptions about the functionality/scope in lieu of having those discussions.

 #### Scope of Testing
 #### Out of scope for this exercise

-The version of the same calculator on calculatorsoup.com sirte or the widget version of the calculator are both out of scope since they are specifically called out in the assignment.
+The version of the same calculator on calculatorsoup.com site or the widget version of the calculator are both out of scope since they are specifically called out in the assignment.

 See following links